 Cary M. Bounds-Effective December 29, 2016, Mr. Bounds was appointed as our company's Chief Executive Officer, and to our Board of Directors.
 He was appointed as our Interim Chief Executive Officer effective September 1, 2016, upon the effective resignation of Steven P. Guidry as our former chief executive officer.
 Mr. Bounds joined our company in July 2015 as our Chief Operating Officer.
 Mr. Bounds has held a variety of technical and management positions of increasing responsibility with major energy companies as well as independent E&P companies.
 Prior to joining our company, Mr. Bounds was Business Unit Manager and Vice President, Noble Energy Equatorial Guinea Limited from May 2013 until July 2015.
-Earlier in his tenure with Noble, Mr. Bounds was the Engineering and Planning Manager, Worldwide for Terralliance Technologies, Inc. and served as their Country Manager in Mozambique from 2007 to 2010.
+Earlier in his tenure with Noble, Mr. Bounds held the position of North Sea Country Manager from April 2010 until May 2013.
+Prior to Noble, Mr. Bounds was the Engineering and Planning Manager, Worldwide for Terralliance Technologies, Inc. and served as their Country Manager in Mozambique from 2007 to 2010.
 Mr. Bounds was with SM Energy from 2004 to 2007 and held the position of Engineering Manager for their Gulf Coast and Permian regions.
 Mr. Bounds spent five years with Dominion E&P serving in corporate development, planning and reservoir engineering positions.
 Mr. Bounds began his career with ConocoPhillips in 1991 where he held a variety of reservoir and production engineering positions in U.S. onshore regions.
-Mr. Bounds has a Bachelor of Science Degree in Petroleum Engineering from Texas A&M University.
+Mr. Bounds holds a Bachelor of Science Degree in Petroleum Engineering from Texas A&M University.